phouse512/mazer/README.md

 ok.
 The current approach already makes heavy use of global state, and because its a relatively simple application it hasn't come back to bite me.
 We'll see before it finishes, but I think this is the best approach for now.

+#### deploying

+If you are deploying this, `public/scripts/playground.js` needs to be copied to the server since it is not checked into git.